Auttcast/python-function-composition/README.md

 ```

 A lot has changed with the sample.
-The map func within AsyncContext (with_branches_async), get_data, and get_branches were replaced with async implementations.
+The map func within AsyncContext, get_data, and get_branch_count were replaced with async implementations.
 But the effect is that rather than having a thread blocking and waiting on the http response, the code is now able to await the response, yielding execution time to other tasks, without requiring many additional threads, yet providing the illusion that the execution is still parallel.

 If we look more closely at get_data_async, we may find that json.loads is actually better suited for a CPU-bound function.
 So for our final optimization, we will refactor this operation into a CPU-bound map.
 Also, since the order of AsyncContext's result does not matter (the results are sorted in a latter function), the execution_type here is set to PARALLEL_EAGER.
-This allows the compositions to execute as tasks are completed rather than by the ordinality of the original set.
+This allows the compositions to execute as the tasks are completed rather than by the ordinality of the original set.

 ```python
 import requests